dask/dask-blog/_posts/2021-05-21-dask-distributed-user-journey.md

 But scaling up requires both user and organisational growth and folks already seem to be treading a common path on that journey.

 Hopefully this post will give you an idea of where you are on that path and where to jump to next.
-Whether you're new to the community and discovering the power of multi-core computing or an hold hand who is trying to wrangle hundreds of users who all love Dask, good luck!
+Whether you're new to the community and discovering the power of multi-core computing or an old hand who is trying to wrangle hundreds of users who all love Dask, good luck!